 Nathaniel P. Ford Sr. is the consummate transportation professional.
 His distinguished career spans more than three decades, including a combined 14 years as CEO of the Jacksonville Transportation Authority (JTA), the San Francisco Municipal Transportation Agency (SFMTA), and the Metropolitan Atlanta Rapid Transit Authority (MARTA).

-acumen and innovation.
-Ford is a champion of multi-modal transportation, walkable neighborhoods, public-private partnerships and transit-oriented development.
+Mr. Ford has built a legacy on organizational leadership, fiscal acumen, and innovation.
+He is a champion of multimodal transportation, walkable neighborhoods, public-private partnerships, and transit-oriented development.

-Ford has received numerous awards for his ambitious programs and initiatives over the span of his career, with the latest being the “White House Champions of Change” from the U.S. Department of Transportation Secretary, Anthony Foxx.
-He was also named “Ultimate CEO” from the Jacksonville Business Journal and received the Clanzel T. Brown Award for diversity programming.
-Ford’s administration has also received several noteworthy awards, to include: 2014 Big Turnaround Organization, the Florida Planning and Zoning Association for Route Optimization Initiative; and the APTA Gold Safety Award.
+He has received numerous awards for his ambitious programs and initiatives over the span of his career, with the latest being the “White House Champions of Change” from the U.S. Department of Transportation Secretary, Anthony Foxx.
+He was also named “Ultimate CEO” from the Jacksonville Business Journal and received the Clanzel T. Brown Award for diversity programs.
+Under Ford’s leadership, the JTA received two prestigious awards, the 2016 APTA Outstanding Public Transportation System Achievement Award and the 2016 Florida Public Transportation Association System of the Year Award.

-Ford has a Bachelor of Applied Science Degree in Organizational Leadership from Mercer University.
-He is a graduate of the Executive Development Consortium Program, Goizueta School of Business at Emory University, and also has received executive leadership training from the John F. Kennedy School of Government at Harvard University.
+His educational training includes a Bachelor of Applied Science Degree in Organizational Leadership from Mercer University.
+He is a graduate of the Executive Development Consortium Program at Emory University and the John F. Kennedy school of Government at Harvard University.